310mc/https-310mc.github.io-tl/source/_posts/staying_true_to_myself.md

 {% bubble Midori smile %}
 I don’t wanna look *too* cool… And by that, I mean I don’t wanna only show a cool side of me, and have everyone love me for that only… ‘Cause I’d hate to see them get disappointed the moment they see my true self.

-That’s why… I think I’d want people to also love me for who I am… That’s what I’d like to show in my personal outfit—Something that represents <em>me</em>.
+That’s why… I think I’d want people to also love me for myself… That’s what I’d like to show in my personal outfit—Something that represents <em>me</em>.

 So, umm… Basically, I feel like what I’d like to wear is an outfit that shows who I really am—